-This simple project is a great way to get the kids out in the garden for a little free labour…{ahem} I mean garden therapy.
+This simple pea trellis is a great way to get the kids out in the garden for a little free labour…{ahem} I mean garden therapy.
+It’s also ideal for the budget-friendly gardener, as it only takes a few materials you might even be able to get at the dollar store.

 Spring is the time to plant peas out in the garden.
-Seeds germinate well in cool soil so plants have a strong start by the time summer hits.
-I like to start my peas indoors then move the little vines out when they are strong enough, but you can also buy started pea plants at nurseries and farmers market this time of year.
+Seeds germinate well in cool soil, so plants have a strong start by the time summer hits.
+I like to start my peas indoors, then move the little vines out when they are strong enough, but you can also buy started pea plants at nurseries and farmers’ markets this time of year.

 - Bamboo poles of various lengths